-Admission into the University of Cincinnati’s online Applied Business in Supply Chain Management Associate degree program is open to all students with a high school diploma or GED and the desire to succeed in college.
+Admission into the University of Cincinnati’s online Associate of Applied Business in Supply Chain Management Technology program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 You are currently a high school senior or have a high school diploma, GED or home-school equivalent.

 As a first-year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
 These tests do not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete placement tests before you register for English or mathematics courses.
 All placement tests are given free of charge.

 Regional and National Accreditations Accepted

 Starting Spring 2024, the Associate of Applied Business in Supply Chain Management Technology program will accept transfer credits from both regionally and nationally accredited institutions.

 The preferred method of submitting transcripts is to personally request your previous school(s) send them directly to UC to be considered official.